-R §. || (33) Men shall have the pre-eminence above women, because of those advantages wherein GOD hath caused the one of them to excel the other, and for that which they expend of their substance in maintaining their wives.
-The honest women are obedient, careful in the absence of their husbands, for that GOD preserveth them, by committing them to the care and protection of the men.
-But those whose perverseness ye shall be apprehensive of, rebuke; and remove them into separate apartments, and chastise them.
-But if they shall be obedient unto you, seek not an occasion of quarrel against them: for GOD to an old custom of the Arabs, that where persons mutually entered into a strict friendship or confederacy, the surviving friend should have a sixth part of the deceased's estate.
+[(32)] Those with whom . . . an alliance.
+"A precept conformable to an old custom of the Arabs, that where persons mutually entered into a strict friendship or confederacy, the surviving friend should have a sixth part of the deceased's estate.
 But this was afterwards abrogated, according to Jaláluddín and al Zamakhsharí, at least as to intidels.
-The passage may likewise be understood of a private contract, whereby the survivor is to inherit a certain part of the substance of him that dies first."-Sale, Baidháw.
+The passage may likewise be understood of a private contract, whereby the survivor is to inherit a certain part of the substance of him that dies first."-Sale, Baidháwi.

-Abdul Qádir says this law had relation to the circumstances which grew out of the "brotherhood" established by Muhammad soon after his arrival in Madina, whereby "each of the refugees selected one of the citizens as his brother.
-The bond was of the closest description, and involved not only a peculiar devotion to each other's interests in the persons thus associated, but in case of the death it superseded the claims of blood, the 'brother' becoming exclusive her to all the property of the deceased."-Muir's Life of Mahomet, vol. iii, p.
+Abdul Qádir says this law had relation to the circumstances which grew out of the "brotherhood" established by Muhammad soon after his arrival in Madína, whereby "each of the refugees selected one of the citizens as his brother.
+The bond was of the closest description, and involved not only a peculiar devotion to each other's interests in the persons thus associated, but in case of the death it superseded the claims of blood, the 'brother' becoming exclusive heir to all the property of the deceased."-Muir's Life of Mahomet, vol. iii. p.
 17.

 The custom was abolished after the lapse of eighteen months.
-It ha, therefore, no present application to Muslims.
+It has, therefore, no present application to Muslims.

-(33) Men shall have the pre-eminence.
-The ground of the preeminence of man over woman is here said to be man's natural superiority over woman.
+[(33)]Men shall have the pre-eminence.
+The ground of the pre-eminence of man over woman is here said to be man's natural superiority over woman.
 Women are an inferior class of human beings.
 "The advantages wherein God hath caused the one of them to excel the other" are said by the commentators to be "superior understanding and strength, and the other privileges of the male sex," e.g., ruling in church and state, warring for the faith, and receiving double portions of the estates of deceased ancestors (see Sale in loco).
 Men are the lords of the women, and women become the virtual slaves of the men.
-The holy, happy estate of Eve in Eden can never be even approximately secured for her daughters under Isiám.
+The holy, happy estate of Eve in Eden can never be even approximately secured for her daughters under Islám.

-Cureful to preserve their husband's property and their own chastity. -Sale, Baidháwi.
+Careful to preserve their husband's property and their own chastity.-Sale, Baidháwi.